Collections

 -

-I am considering donating one or more fossils to the Perot Museum.
-What types of fossils do you accept?
+I am considering donating one or more specimen(s) to the Perot Museum.
+What types of specimens do you accept?

-We accept a wide variety of fossil organisms that have been found all over the world, and will accept a fossil donation as long as it meets all of the following conditions:
+We accept a wide variety of specimen organisms that have been found all over the world, and will accept a specimen donation as long as it meets all of the following conditions:

 - It has been legally obtained and is owned solely by the donor.

 - It can provide an insight to science and the natural world by having pertinent data included.
-The bare minimum data required for a fossil to be accepted is the precise place at which the fossil was found and who the previous owner(s) were (if applicable).
+The bare minimum data required for a specimen to be accepted is the precise place at which the specimen was found and who the previous owner(s) were (if applicable).

 - It is donated without conditions or restrictions.